jaejunL/HYFace/README.md

 And also, don't miss our [demo](https://jaejunl.github.io/HYFace_Demo/).

 # Intro
 This implementation is built upon a __so-vits-svc__ ([link](https://github.com/svc-develop-team/so-vits-svc)), a dedicated project for singing voice conversion.
-We highly recommend exploring their page for further explanations of the module we used, except for those related to face image processing.
+We highly recommend exploring their page for further explanations of the module we used, except for those related to face image processing.\
+For face image processing, we use a Vision Transformer (ViT) similar to the implementation of Face-Transformer ([Link](https://github.com/zhongyy/Face-Transformer/tree/main/copy-to-vit_pytorch-path)).

 # Dataset
 We used LRS3 dataset ([arxiv](https://arxiv.org/abs/1809.00496), [website](https://mmai.io/datasets/lip_reading/)), consists of 5,502 videos from TED and TEDx.